About One Source Plumbing and Rooter

 One Source Plumbing and Rooter focuses on performing “long-term fixes” that maximize the lifespan of its customers’ plumbing systems.
 “We want our work to be here long after we’re gone, so we take a lot of pride in finding the best solutions for each situation,” says Mr. Sowadah.
 “We don’t take shortcuts; we believe good, honest work will lead to a loyal clientele base that’s quick to refer us to others.”

-Maintaining customer satisfaction is a crucial aspect of any business, but it’s even more important for plumbing companies that have earned the prestigious Diamond Certified award.
+Maintaining customer satisfaction is a crucial aspect of any business.
 For One Source Plumbing and Rooter, Inc., the best way to achieve customer satisfaction is to take the long view on every job, regardless of its size.
 “We take a lot of pride in our work, which is why we never take shortcuts,” says owner Mostafa Sowadah.
 “We’re not concerned about short-term profits or quick turnovers–at the end of the day, quality work and customer satisfaction are the things that generate our long-term success.”

 One Source Plumbing and Rooter has been providing plumbing services for residential and commercial clients throughout the San Francisco Peninsula since 2013.
 The company has the in-house capabilities to install and repair all types of plumbing systems, and it offers 24/7 emergency service for the convenience of its customers.